KilledByAPixel/LittleJS/FAQ.md

 ### Can I use physics with LittleJS?

 Yes!
 LittleJS comes with a robust game physics system included and [also a plugin using Box2D.](https://killedbyapixel.github.io/LittleJS/examples/box2d/)
+The platformer example includes a character object class that can be used as a starting point for advanced platforming physics.

 ### How do I add particle effects to my game?